CyberFlameGO/svnpython/Doc/library/hotshot.rst

 .. method:: Profile.runctx(cmd, globals, locals)

-   Evaluate an :keyword:`exec`\ -compatible string in a specific environment.
+   Profile an :func:`exec`\ -compatible string in a specific environment.
 The string is compiled before profiling begins.